MisterrOrange/Jser/README.md

 # Jser
 ## Infos
-Jser is a json parser written c++ with a minimalistic UI and yeah, it parses json.
-It also features a search menu and settings to adjust your colour prefrences.
+Jser is a fast & memory efficient json parser written c++ with a minimalistic UI.
+It features a search menu and settings to adjust your colour prefrences.
 (Dark/Light mode is controlled by your system settings)

 ## Download
-Just download either the static or dynamic version over at the Releases tab.
+Just download either the static or dynamic version over at the releases tab.
 (Note that the static version is a bit slower than the dynamic one)

 ## Currently supported types:
-**TLDR: It supports everything the whole of the [Json](https://www.json.org/json-en.html) standart and even more** (Don't ask me how booleans as keys make sense)
+**TLDR: It supports the entire [Json standard](https://www.json.org/json-en.html) and even more** (Don't ask me how booleans as keys make sense)
 - Arrays
   - arrays
   - dictionaries